TobiasFaller/RayTracer-Rust/README.md

 The ray tracer currently features:

- - Only boxes and planes
+ - Only boxes, spheres and planes
  - Animation of objects
  - Phong illumination model
  - *PNG*, *JPEG* and *Y4M* image / video export